Difference between MBA, Masters in Fin ...

 Therefore a = 5, and b = 12.

-These are a lot of steps.
-This is often the case with two-part analysis problems but if you use one of our alternative tactics from the quantitative section, you can cut a relatively time-consuming problem down to size and do it in that 3-4 minutes we usually allocate for these fairly complex problems in the integrated reasoning section.
+These are a lot of steps which is often the case with two-part analysis problems.
+You can use one of our alternative tactics from the quantitative section.
+In the integrated reasoning section, you can cut a relatively time-consuming problem down to size in the 3-4 minutes we usually allocate for these complex problems.

-NOTE: Once again, in this case, we have to read the question task first.
+NOTE: In this case, however, we have to read the question task first.

-It will probably be best to read the whole thing upfront and then engage with the question and track whether something is guaranteed to be true based on the statements or guaranteed to be false.
+It’s essential to read the whole thing upfront, engage with the question and track whether something is guaranteed to be accurate based on the statements or guaranteed to be false.

-The Yup’ik of western Alaska recounts different reasons for starting a war: a boy’s game of darts gone terribly wrong; a deceitful murder during a seemingly companionable hunting trip.
+The Yup’ik of western Alaska recounts different reasons for starting a war: a boy’s game of darts gone wrong, a deceitful murder during a seemingly companionable hunting trip.

-What followed is handed down in stories of many fierce battles with arrows flying and tales of the tough and wily warriors who could withstand them. ‘‘Bow and Arrow warfare’’ was widely prevalent among the Yup’ik up to about 1800 and did not end until Russians came to Alaska at the beginning of the nineteenth century.
+What followed is handed down in stories of many fierce battles with arrows flying and tales of the brutal and wily warriors who could withstand them.
+“Bow and Arrow warfare” was widely prevalent among the Yup’ik until about 1800 and did not end until Russians came to Alaska at the beginning of the nineteenth century.

 The Yup’ik tales of these violent confrontations have been kept alive for hundreds of years through careful retellings by the elders.
 They are considered reliable histories, unchanged since the first written accounts by non-natives.